- The best place for flight training: discussion

 - EASA CPL with SEP, MEP and IR ratings;

-I have completed the first step, and I fully understand that this is just the beginning of a long journey.
-If you happen to know of anyone who may be interested in hiring a pilot after this skydiving season, please let me know.
+It’s been a while since I got my first pilot license, but I fully understand that I am still in the beginning of a long journey.
+If you happen to know of anyone who may be interested in networking, need a pilot or interested in flight lessons, please let me know, I will be happy to talk.
 I would greatly appreciate any leads you can provide.

 In my blog, I am describing how I answered the very popular question “how to become a pilot” for myself.
 You can follow all my steps, such as getting my first pilot license, and my career progress.
 I also post my thoughts and doubts here from time to time.